JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ```
 FUNCTION ScaleTransform (BYVAL sx AS SINGLE, BYVAL sy AS SINGLE, _
    BYVAL order AS MatrixOrder = MatrixOrderPrepend) AS GpStatus
-FUNCTION ScaleTransform (BYVAL order AS MatrixOrder = MatrixOrderPrepend) AS GpStatus
+FUNCTION ScaleTransformForDPi (BYVAL order AS MatrixOrder = MatrixOrderPrepend) AS GpStatus
 ```

 | Parameter  | Description |